dbcook/openrocket-database/README.md

 * Materials entries not actually used in each components file have been removed.

 * Synthetic part numbers have been generated for components for which dimensions are known but there is no documented part number from the vendor.
-For example, the 12.25" BT-5 used in the Estes #2009 Rain Maker is assigned a PN of "BT-5_12.25in".
+For example, the 12.25 in BT-5 used in the Estes #2009 Rain Maker is assigned a PN of "BT-5_12.25in".

+* When multiple part numbers are known for a given item, they are given as a comma separated list in the PartNumber field.

   * Items not uniquely tied to any given manufacturer have been assigned a manufacturer name of "Generic xxxx", where xxxx (if present) may be a category like "competition".

 * Body tubes are listed in descending order of length so if you sort on Description, they